-The Ministry of Science and Technology (MOST) is responsible for the promotion of Science and Technology development by linking industrial development more closely to scientific research.
+The Ministry of Science and Technology (MOST) is responsible for the promotion of science and technology development by linking industrial development more closely with scientific research.
 In the realm of STEM and TVET investment, MOST is primarily concerned with the facilitation of research and development with programs such as the National Science and Technology Development Fund and the Taiwan Silicon Valley Tech Fund (which it manages in cooperation with the National Development Council).
 Activities specifically devoted to the promotion of science education include the "Sci-Tech Vista" website, Science Development magazine, and programs such as the High Scope Project (HSP).
-More generally related to human capital development, MOST provides scholarships to foreign university students interested in an education in Taiwan.
-Overseas students have the potential to contribute to human capital development domestically by strengthening and diversifying the local academic environment as well as becoming employed in Taiwan after graduation [14].
+More generally related to human capital development, MOST provides scholarships to foreign university students interested in an education in the ROC.
+Overseas students have the potential to contribute to human capital development domestically by strengthening and diversifying the local academic environment as well as becoming employed in the ROC after graduation [14].